 Scholars are eligible to apply for a Personal Development Grant of up to £300 during the scholarship period, to use creatively to enhance their skills and promote progress towards more peaceful, open and inclusive societies.

 Our 2020-22 cohort of ten Cumberland Lodge Scholars joined us in September 2020, with a socially distanced residential retreat held at Cumberland Lodge.

-Applications for 2021-23 will open early in 2021, with interviews held in April/May 2021 for entry to the programme in September 2021.
-To find out more, please contact our Programme team at email@example.com
+The application round for 2021-23 Scholarships will open in February or March 2021, with interviews held in May or June 2021 for entry to the programme in September 2021.

 To take part in our competitive application process, you must be able to demonstrate that you are: